Date: August, 2018 | Category: Quality | Author: Marvin Magasura

 ISO 9001:2015 is the international standard that specifies all the requirements needed to implement a quality management system.
 In fact, most people use the term QMS as a synonym for the ISO 9001 family even though the latter is only a document that describes the former.

-But why is it so important to implement a QMS, you might wonder?
+Why is it so important to implement a quality management system into your quality processes?
 Quality management systems actually serve plenty of purposes, including:

 Benefits of Quality Management Systems